bucketeer-io/bucketeer/docs/rfcs/0038-adding-metrics-event-type.md

 }
 ```

-### 3. How far should we abstruct error event type?
+### 3. How far should we abstract error event type?

 #### Plan A